+where $E_{c}(\omega)=FT\{E_{c}(t)\}$.
 Upon excitation with the MIR pulse, additional contributions to the FSRS process arise from parasitic nonlinear mixing processes.
 Here, the MIR-excited phonon modes are not modulating the phonon modes excited by the FSRS process.
 Here, the MIR pulse irradiates the material and excites a given phonon mode $Q_{MIR}(t)$.
 Due to the presence of $Q_{MIR}(t)$, when the Raman pump pulse $E_{n}$ and Raman probe pulse $E_{c}$ arrive, the fields $E_{n}'$ and $E_{c}'$ are induced:

 where $\alpha_{0,{MIR}}'$ is the polarizability of the vibrational mode $Q_{MIR}$.
 The field $E_{n}'$ generates a six-wave mixing term in the nonlinear polarization via mixing with the mode $Q$ excited in equation \eqref{eq:damped_ode_simplified}, and the field $E_{c}'$ imparts a delay-dependent frequency shift on the FSRS peak corresponding to mode $Q$.
-The modeling process used to calculate these effects on the time-resolved FSRS spectra is described in Supplementary Note 6.
+The modeling process used to calculate these effects on the time-resolved FSRS spectra is described in Supplementary Note~6.

 In our simulations, we model the time-dependent response of $\alpha_0'$ as